 The United States is a nation on the move.
-About 28% of total U.S. energy consumption in 2018 was for transporting people and goods from one place to another.
+About 27% of total U.S. energy consumption in 2022 was for transporting people and goods from one place to another.1

-The major types of energy used for transportation in the United States are
+The major transportation energy sources used in the United States are:

-- Petroleum products—products made from crude oil and from natural gas processing, including gasoline, distillate fuels (mostly diesel fuel), jet fuel, residual fuel oil, and propane
+- Petroleum products made from crude oil and from natural gas processing, including motor and aviation gasoline, distillate fuels (mostly diesel fuel), jet fuel, residual fuel oil, and propane

 - Natural gas

-- Gasoline is used in cars, motorcycles, light trucks, and boats.
+- Motor gasoline is used in cars, motorcycles, light trucks, and boats.
 Aviation gasoline is used in many types of airplanes.

 - Distillate fuels are used mainly by trucks, buses, and trains and in boats and ships.